Huegoxaga/notes/virtualization/virtualbox.md

 #### Bridged

+- A bridged adapter type will allow the virtual machine to utilize the physical network adapter of the host machine, providing a connection to the Internet
 - Configured with an IPv4/IPv6 address, just like a real physical network adapter
 - Can communicate on the network, just like any other physical network device
 - Can communicate out to the Internet

 #### NAT (Network Address Translation)

 - Configured with a special reserved IPv4/IPv6 address
 - Can communicate with other devices beyond the Host OS, including the Internet
 - By default, cannot be communicated with by other Guest OSes running on the same physical host
 - By default, cannot be communicated with by other hosts anywhere on the network

-### Internal Network
+#### Internal Network

+- A virtual network contained inside the host machine.
+Any virtual machines on the host that are connected to the same Internal network can communicate with each other, but they cannot communicate with the host machine or the Internet
 - Used to create small isolated network environments
-- Requires an arbitrary logical network name (e.g. intnet), common to all Guest OSes communicating in the same small network
+- Requires an arbitrary logical network name (e.g. intnet), common to all guest OSes communicating in the same small network
 - Cannot communicate with the Host OS
 - Cannot communicate with (or be communicated by) other hosts anywhere on the network
 - Cannot communicate with other Guest OSes which are not configured to use the same logical network name (e.g. intnet)
 - Cannot communicate out to the Internet

-  Host-only
+#### Host-Only Network

+- A virtual network contained inside the host machine
-- Can communicate with the Host OS
+- Can communicate with the host machine
+- Cannot communicate with the Internet
-- Can communicate with other Guest OSes configure with the same network adapter type (Host-only)
+- Can communicate with other Guest OSes which also configure as Host-only
-  Cannot communicate beyond the Host OS, including the Internet
+- Use `Host Network Manager` to craete a host network, then use it in the network setting for the VM
+  - For mac, run `sudo "/Library/Application Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh" restart` and grant the permission needed in the system preference